mamosk/social_networking_kata/README.md

 It may take a while the first time, since it has to download several dependencies...

-When everything is up and running you can type `help` in the CLI to display available commands.
+When the CLI is ready you can type `help` to display available commands.
 Enjoy!

 ---